jinndi/wg-easy-breezy/README.md

 - **Installation mode**
   Choose one of the following:
-  - Standard
+  - Standard wg-easy
-  - Proxy (VLESS-TCP-XTLS-Vision-REALITY)
+  - Proxy wg-easy (VLESS-TCP-XTLS-Vision-REALITY)
-  - Proxy (Shadowsocks-2022 blake3-aes-128-gcm)

 - **Service tag**
   Used as a postfix in service names, container names, and web interface URLs.